4 January 2013

-An interview with Scott Huth of Tavernita in Chicago reveals its secret to serving cocktails quickly – they’re pre-mixed and served from a standard keg system.
+An interview with Scott Huth of Tavernita in Chicago (now closed) reveals its secret to serving cocktails quickly – they’re pre-mixed and served from a standard keg system.
 They’ve been doing this since the restaurant opened in early 2012.

 I tend to start by making a small two-litre batch first, then scale it up to 50 or 100 litres.
 We do pre-dilution and to work out how much water to add, we use the Dave Arnold method where we make a cocktail conventionally, measure its initial weight and final weight after shaking or stirring, and figure out how much water has been added, then scale it up.